-An interim custody order is a formal arrangement detailing who is responsible for caring for a child, including decision-making.
-Interim orders are put in place quickly to give structure to the parenting of a child where the parents aren’t an intact couple.
+An interim custody order is a formal arrangement detailing who is responsible for caring for a child, including legal custody, decision-making and physical custody.
+Interim orders are put in place quickly by the family court to give structure to the parenting of a child where the parents aren’t an intact couple.
 Interim (or “temporary”) orders are typically made without a long court hearing.

 The orders may or may not be agreed by the parties.
 A judge could: